 Australian Pastimes in the Water

-Other pastimes like FISHING, has a tremendous following and there are fishing tackle shops everywhere.
-Great fishing spots are still to be found and all year round you will find kids on the wharfs, mates out rock fishing or sitting in the tinny (small steel boat) on a quiet RIVER, right up to those that enjoy the big boat OFF-SHORE Marlin or catching sail-fish.
+Another popular pastime is FISHING which has a tremendous following and there are fishing tackle shops everywhere.
+Whether it be river, lake or ocean fishing there are great fishing spots are still to be found and all year round you will find kids on the wharfs, mates out rock fishing or sitting in the tinny (small steel boat) on a quiet RIVER, right up to those that enjoy the big boat off-shore chasing Marlin or catching Sail-fish.

-The Aussie weekends are spent doing any number of pastimes, DANCING, GARDENING, HIKING OR BUSHWALKING, SCUBA DIVING , HORSESriding or just spending time with friends enjoying a glass of WINE or a beer around the BBQ.
+The Aussie weekends are spent doing any number of pastimes, DANCING, GARDENING, HIKING OR BUSHWALKING, SCUBA DIVING , horse riding or just spending time with friends enjoying a glass of WINE or a beer around the BBQ.

 CARAVANING is a great interest to some.
 We travel in all manner of motor-homes, flat-tops, pop-ups, trailers you pull, done up vans, old buses all decked out right up to ultra modern caravans with all the features costing hundreds of thousands of dollars.